al3xandru/jreql/README.md

 ## What is needed ##

 1. Maven build -- if anyone is interested in contributing a Maven build, I'd be extremely grateful :pray:

+    There's already a `pom.xml` contributed by @griphiam.

-2. Any ideas about how to hande:
+2. Any ideas about how to handle:

     -   [r.expr](http://www.rethinkdb.com/api/#py:control_structures-expr)
     -   lambda functions